Diversity in Engineering

 Established in 1974, our programs have been nationally recognized and replicated to advance engineering learning, discovery, and engagement in fulfillment of the Land Grant promise through outreach, recruitment, and retention of historically underrepresented students in their pursuit to become extraordinary Purdue engineers.

-From mentoring to career development, WIEP continually encourages current and future women engineering students by providing interesting and engaging programming relevant to their lives.
-WIEP programs are a place to learn, discover, and explore aspects of engineering and connect with others who are also interested.
+From mentoring to career development, WIE continually encourages current and future women engineering students by providing interesting and engaging programming relevant to their lives.
+WIE programs are a place to learn, discover, and explore aspects of engineering and connect with others who are also interested.
 They are a place of encouragement, support, and positive perspectives for those who are interested in following their dreams by pursuing an engineering degree

 Contains broad resources for Engineering Graduate students, including student organizations, Sloan Indigenous Graduate Partnership, and more.

 Purdue Engineering Graduate Programs invites a cohort of faculty and senior staff from pipeline institutions with 4 underrepresented sophomore-level engineering students to a two-day event featuring workshops, facilities tours, and networking opportunities.

 Students learn about graduate school, summer research, funding opportunities, and more.

 Pathways Scholars Program works with the Engineering Undergraduate Research Office (EURO) to select underrepresented students for Summer Research at Purdue Engineering.
 If you are an undergraduate student, then prepare for Graduate School and your future career as a leader in Engineering through this program!

 Purdue University is a National GEM Fellowship Consortium member.
 Prospective Graduate students (MS and PhD) who apply to the GEM fellowship will have their Graduate Application Fee waived to Purdue Engineering Graduate Programs.
 By being a GEM Fellow you can qualify for graduate tuition at no cost to you, a stipend, and potentially an internship.